 Winter winds, regular washing, and frequent polish changes can all do a number on your hands and nails.
-With its luxurious moisture, Argan oil can instantly soothe dry hands and cuticles with regular application.
+With its luxurious moisture, a few drops of Argan oil can instantly soothe dry hands and cuticles with regular application.
 You can also gently rub it into brittle, dry, and even cracked nails to soothe the nail and nail bed, encouraging repair and regrowth.

 Rub a few drops into your hands, feet, and cuticles nightly for baby soft fingers and toes.
 It is actually the primary ingredient in my DIY Nail Strengthener oil, which is saving my nails right now from the harsh treatment I’ve given them recently.